|IT Based Tactics||✓|

-Pike County is located in Eastern Kentucky, and has a population of about 65,000.
+Pike County is located in eastern Kentucky, and has a population of about 57,000 residents.
 Its county seat is Pikeville.
 Prostitution and sex trafficking activity have been well-documented in the city of Pikeville and surrounding areas of the county.
 This activity and the problems and ancillary crimes it generates results in complaints to law enforcement agencies from residents and businesses.
 In 1998, the city of Pikeville passed an ordinance meant to prohibit the opening of local escort services as legal businesses.
 In 2015, investigations by the Pike County Sheriff’s Department led to the arrest of suspects on drug and prostitution charges.

 - Pike County Sheriff’s Office